Mindfulness with Rama – Dr. Frederick Lenz

 The Buddhist practice of mindfulness is monitoring your mind all day and all night.
 Mindfulness is when you are engaged in activities but the mind is set into a meditative state.
 Practicing mindfulness is as important as practicing meditation.

-Mindfulness means spending time all day and night monitoring your thoughts, constantly and keeping them in a high plateau.
+Mindfulness means spending time all day and night monitoring your thoughts, constantly and keeping them on a high plateau.
 Practicing mindfulness is learning to control thought.

 The Book, How to Meditate by Rama – Dr. Frederick Lenz provides a full range of meditation and mindfulness techniques to deepen your practice.